IRNAS/vitaprint-methods/README.md

 This repository containst files and protocols for bio-fabrication methods developed and tested by Symbiolab Vitaprint team.
 Contained in the repository you will find design files, demo files, working procedures etc.

+All -py files were written in Python 3.X.
+We cannot guarantee functionality of the code in older versions.

 We are available for discussion via [e-mail](mailto:banovic@irnas.eu).

 ## License <a id="license"></a>